This website is best viewed in a browser that supports web standards.

 s:criticism "and " interpretation and tempest

 Use periodical indexes to locate article citations and summaries on drama and theatre topics.
-Gale and EBSCOhost (available on Owens Library's Search for Articles page) also provide selected online full-text articles as well as article citations and summaries.
+Gale and EBSCOhost (available on Owens Library's Articles & Guides page) also provide selected online full-text articles as well as article citations and summaries.

 - A concise list of indexes appropriate for drama and theatre research as well as descriptions of those databases is available on the Drama & Theatre Periodical Databases.